What Skills Do Facilitators Need To Have? – 3 Key Skills Every Skilled Facilitator Needs To Have

-A trainer’s role is to help people change their behaviors either by helping them gain new knowledge, skills or by helping them change their attitudes.
+A trainer’s role is to help people change their behaviors either by helping them gain new knowledge and skills or by helping them change their attitudes.

 A facilitator’s role is different.
 They need to have a laser focus on providing a process to help people make decisions to achieve their goals.
-They are part timekeeper, mediator, question-asker, and guide.
+They are part-timekeepers, mediators, question-asker, and guides.
 A facilitator needs to be detached from the decisions and the outcomes.
 They shouldn’t have any skin in the game.

 Think of it this way, if a conflict arises on a team, a trainer might hold a workshop to teach team members conflict management techniques.
 They may do a case study or role play to practice those skills so that they will be available to them during their next conflict.